Introduction

 1. Device to Simulate - choose the printer profile you would like to soft-proof.
 Profiles are obtained from Red River Paper's profile Library.

 2. Rendering Intent - Start with Perceptual.
 Your other option for inkjet printing purposes is Relative Colorimetric.
-Rendering intent dictates how Photoshop will deal with out of gamut colors.
+Rendering intent dictates how Photoshop will handle out of gamut colors.

 Perceptual aims to preserve the visual relationship between colors so they are perceived as natural to the human eye, even though the color values may change.
-Perceptual is suitable for images with lots of saturated, out-of-gamut colors.
+It is suitable for images with many saturated, out-of-gamut colors.

 Relative compares the extreme highlight of the source color space to that of the destination color space and shifts all colors accordingly.
 Out-of-gamut colors shift to the closest reproducible colors in the destination space.
 Relative preserves more of the original colors in an image than Perceptual.